codahale/usl4j/README.md

 </dependency>
 ```

-It depends on [DDogleg Numerics][DDN] for least-squares regression.
+It depends on [DDogleg Numerics][DDogleg] for least-squares regression.

 ## How to use this